tjguk/networkzero/README.rst

   to wired & wireless networks at the same time.
 At present, we're only choosing one IP address.
 Our options seem to be:

-  1) Let the user deal with it: deactivate IP addresses which are not wanted for the purposes (eg host-only addresses).
+  i) Let the user deal with it: deactivate IP addresses which are not
+     wanted for the purposes (eg host-only addresses).

-  2) Have some sort of config.ini which allows users to disregard or prefer certain addresses or networks
+  ii) Have some sort of config.ini which allows users to disregard or prefer
+      certain addresses or networks

-  3) Allow the "address" object to be more than one address in a list.
+  iii) Allow the "address" object to be more than one address in a list.
        These multiple addresses will then be advertised and messages sent across them.

   Of course, a combination of these could be used.
 Just for now, we can defer deciding as most machines, at least in the classroom, will have only one IP address at a time.
-My slight preference is for (3) as I see it being fairly easy to implement and fairly transparent.
+My slight preference is for (iii) as I see it being fairly easy to implement and fairly transparent.

 * Exceptions or returning None/sentinel?